sagnik1511/Lifely/README.md

              ii)  Numpy
              iii)  Pickle
              iv)   Streamlit
+   or you can simply write a code in CLI

+               $ pip install requirements.txt

  2. Any Python IDE :   I've used Spyder 4.1.0
  3. Python Prompt : to run the webapp locally